ZeroPivot/ZeroPivot/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+🔭 I’m currently working on ...
+A game engine written in DragonRuby called the Bash Asset engine
 - 🌱 I’m currently learning ...
+The Correlation between the "high level abstraction layer" of object oriented programming, and that of the lowest possible layer in the Ruby language layercake
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...